 Despite saying that it was “deeply concerned regarding the impact upon innocent Palestinians, especially school children," the Trump administration called UNRWA an "irredeemably flawed operation" that should not receive U.S. aid but should get far more of its financial support from other nations.
 Trump has made similar criticisms about the finances of other international organizations, notably NATO's defenses.

-In 2017, the United States was the largest single donor with a contribution of over $157 million, followed by the European Union’s $113 million.
-Combined, the U.S. and E.U. contributions made up 43 percent of UNRWA’s total core budget.
-UNRWA began 2018 with a shortfall of $146 million, aggravated further by the U.S. cutoff in aid.
-Through fundraising, it had reduced the shortfall to $64 million by last September.
+In 2017, the United States was the largest single donor with a contribution of over US$157 million, followed by the European Union's US$113 million.
+Combined, the U.S. and E.U. contributions made up 43% of UNRWA's total core budget.
+UNRWA began 2018 with a shortfall of US$146 million, aggravated further by the U.S. cutoff in aid.
+Through fundraising, it had reduced the shortfall to US$64 million by last September.

 Also in January, Palestinian President Mahmoud Abbas took over as chairman of the Group of 77, an international organization representing a major bloc of U.N. votes.
 At the U.N. headquarters in New York, Abbas was given the reins of the G-77 — which was created in 1964 and now includes 134 mainly developing nations and China — from the outgoing chairman, Egypt’s Foreign Minister Sameh Shoukry.